National Bank of Georgia sells funds to stabilize lari

 By Tamilla Mammadova – Trend:

-The National Bank of Georgia (NBG) sold $40 million at the foreign exchange auction on September 10, 2020, Trend reports via the NBG.
+National Bank of Georgia (NBG) sold $20 million at a foreign exchange auction, Trend reports citing NBG.

-From the beginning of 2020, the National Bank of Georgia carried out twelve foreign exchange interventions.
+From the beginning of 2020, the National Bank of Georgia carried out ten foreign exchange interventions selling $269.65 million in total.

-To stabilize the Georgian lari amid its depreciation, NBG sold $20 million at a foreign exchange auction on March 13, $40 million on March 19, and 40 million laris ($13.09 million) on March 25.
+To stabilize Georgian lari amid its depreciation, NBG sold $20 million at foreign exchange auction on March 13, $40 million on March 19, and 40 million lari ($13.09 million) on March 25.

 On April 27, the National Bank of Georgia sold another $20 million to stabilize the Georgian lari after further depreciation.